 Hormone replacement therapy (HRT)

-Hormone replacement therapy (HRT) is a treatment that tops up hormone levels.
-It’s often used to help symptoms of the menopause, such as hot flushes, vaginal dryness and mood swings.
+Hormone replacement therapy (HRT) tops up your levels of hormones to control menopausal symptoms such as hot flushes, vaginal dryness and mood swings.

 Fertility drugs and IVF treatment (in vitro fertilisation)

-The hormones used to increase fertility or to prepare for IVF treatment can have rare complications that may increase the risk of blood clots and stroke.
+The hormones used to increase fertility or to prepare for in-vitro fertilization (IVF) treatment can have rare complications that may increase the risk of blood clots and stroke.

 Ovarian hyperstimulation syndrome